Vikasdatir55/ns2-umts/Readme.markdown

 1.Download ns2.29-allinone and its UMTS extension package

   Two choices for you

 	a. using the package I have compile and it works on my Fedora17.
 	b. download these two packages individully and make it works by yourself, what need to mention 	is both of choice are need you to recompile it. individule package of ns2.29-allinone and UMTS extension package is in the umts-extension-package directory.

 2.Installation of ns2.29-allinone with UMTS enabled

-a.Installation preparation
-	Before you install ns2.29, you should install some necessary packages.
+  a.Installation preparation: Before you install ns2.29, you should install some necessary packages.
 For Fedora user, you need:

     $ yum install gcc
     $ yum install tcl-devel
 	  $ yum install autoconf
 		$ yum install automake
 		$ yum install gcc-c++
 		$ yum install libX11-devel